astreum/whitepaper/README.md

 ### Consensus

 Astreum employs a Proof of Stake (PoS) consensus protocol for executing transactions and creating new blocks.
 This consensus protocol involves validators who are responsible for creating new blocks and ensuring the validity of transactions.
-Validators must stake a certain amount of Astreum's native cryptocurrency, Solar, by sending it to the Consensus Account, to participate in the protocol.
+Validators must stake a certain amount of Astreum's native cryptocurrency, Aster, by sending it to the Consensus Account, to participate in the protocol.

 The target block time for Astreum is three seconds, and this period is divided into slots.
 Validators are allocated slots based on their stake, with higher stakes receiving a proportionally greater number of slots.
 In the event that a validator fails to create or submits a malicious block during their allocated slot, a slot miss occurs.

 Slot selection for the next block is determined by checking the slot misses from the latest block.
 If there are no slot misses, the latest block delay output is used as the seed in the weighted random address selector.
 If slot misses have occurred, the latest block delay output is hashed to the number of slot misses to produce the seed for the weighted random address selector.

-Validators who miss a slot are refunded half their stake until only 1 Solar is left.
+Validators who miss a slot are refunded half their stake until only 1 Aster is left.
 Transactions are ordered by the validator, and validators spend 1-3 seconds computing a delay output from a verifiable delay function (VDF) to create a new block.
 The VDF difficulty is determined by the time taken to create the previous 100 blocks.

-The creator of a new block is paid a fee of 10^12 Solar, and the cost of creating a new account is set at 2 * 10^9 Solar.
-The transaction cost is fixed at 10^6 Solar.
+The creator of a new block is paid a fee of 10^12 Aster, and the cost of creating a new account is set at 2 * 10^9 Aster.
+The transaction cost is fixed at 10^6 Aster.

 The valid chain is determined by the longest chain, and any other chain will be discarded.
 This ensures that the network will always converge on a single valid chain.
 The PoS consensus protocol used in Astreum ensures the security and integrity of the network while allowing for efficient transaction processing and block creation.